megmcca/lammps/doc/src/fix_nve_eff.rst

 """""""""""

-Perform constant NVE integration to update position and velocity for nuclei and electrons in the group for the :doc:`electron force field <pair_eff>` model.
+Perform constant NVE integration to update position and velocity for nuclei and electrons in the group for the electron Force Field model, implemented in  :doc:`pair_style eff/cut <pair_eff>`.
 V is volume; E is energy.
 This creates a system trajectory consistent with the microcanonical ensemble.

 The operation of this fix is exactly like that described by the :doc:`fix nve <fix_nve>` command, except that the radius and radial velocity